 Having months to plan allows time to investigate good, strong case studies and gives room for creative and lateral thinking.

 Perhaps your company could commission a YouGov poll or survey of customers which you could issue as a press release on the day of the big industry event.

-Forward-planning requires thought, graft and understanding.
-That can be done so much more efficiently with the luxury of time.
+Forward-planning requires thought, graft and understanding which can be done so much more effectively with the luxury of time.

 How best to get noticed by journalists

-A press officer for a recruitment firm was asked to write a release about the shortage of health workers in a busy part of England.
+A press officer was asked to write a release about the shortage of health workers in a busy part of England.